All Episodes

 This is spreading the wealth around, period, using the climate as an excuse.

-The note adds only that industrial relocation would involve negative consequences for the implementing country which loses employment and investment, but at the same time, it would involve indeterminate consequences for the countries that would host relocated industries.
+The note adds only that industrial relocation would involve negative consequences for the implementing country which loses employment and investment.

-With the uh with the accompanying gigantic growth of government from nation to nation occurring at the same time, and the loss of individual liberty and freedom.
+Man-made global warming, the hoax that it is, has always been nothing but that, with the accompanying gigantic growth of government from nation to nation occurring at the same time, and the loss of individual liberty and freedom.

-Tell the people in Denver, tell the people in Fargo, tell people I woke up the other day and looked at the weather, 35 degrees in New York.
+Tell the people in Denver, tell the people in Fargo, tell people, I woke up the other day and looked at the weather, 35 degrees in New York.

-All right, it's open line Friday.
+All right, it's Open Line Friday.

-I am your host, Rush Lindball, brief timeout.
+I am your host, Rush Lindbaugh.

 We'll come back and continue with your phone calls right after this.